Asymptotic symmetries of gravity in the gauge PDE approach: Gauge PDEs with boundaries and their symmetries

 \subsection{Gauge PDEs}

 In the approach we employ in this work, local gauge theories, considered at the level of equations of motion, are encoded in the geometrical objects called gauge PDEs (or gPDE for short).
+The geometry underlying

-A gPDE can be seen as a generalization of the jet-bundle non-Lagrangian BV formalism, i.e. a jet-bundle of a graded fiber bundle, equipped with the BV-BRST differential, which underlies a conventional BV formalism for local gauge theories, see e.g.~\cite{Barnich:2000zw}.
-The non-Lagrangian version was suggested in~\cite{Barnich:2004cr}, see also~\cite{Barnich:2009jy,Kaparulin:2011xy,Sharapov:2016sgx}.
+gPDE can be seen as a generalization of the jet-bundle non-Lagrangian BV formalism\footnote{The version of classical BV formalism at the level of equations of motion was suggested in~\cite{Barnich:2004cr}, see also~\cite{Barnich:2009jy,Kaparulin:2011xy,Sharapov:2016sgx}.} \ruth{,} whose underlying geometrical structure is a jet-bundle of a graded fiber bundle equipped with the BV-BRST differential, see e.g.~\cite{Barnich:2000zw} for more details and references.

 We first need to briefly recall the necessary prerequisites.
-More detailed exposition can be found in~\cite{Grigoriev:2019ojp}. \begin{definition} A $Q$-manifold (also called dg-manifold) is a $\mathbb{Z}$-graded supermanifold equipped with a homological vector field $Q$, i.e. a vector field of degree 1 satisfying $Q^2=\dfrac{1}{2}[Q,Q]=0$, $\gh Q=1$, $\vert Q\vert=1$, where $\gh\cdot$ denotes $\mathbb{Z}$-degree (often called ghost degree), and $\vert\cdot\vert$ denotes Grassmann parity. \end{definition} In this work we only deal with bosonic systems and hence one can simply assume $\vert f \vert=\gh{f}=\mod{2}$ for any homogeneous functions, form, vector field, etc. Of course, the framework extends to systems with fermions in a standard way.
+More detailed exposition can be found in~\cite{Grigoriev:2019ojp}. \begin{definition} A $Q$-manifold (also called dg-manifold) is a $\mathbb{Z}$-graded supermanifold equipped with a homological vector field $Q$, i.e. a vector field of degree 1 satisfying $Q^2=\dfrac{1}{2}[Q,Q]=0$, $\gh Q=1$, $\vert Q\vert=1$, where $\gh\cdot$ denotes $\mathbb{Z}$-degree (often called ghost degree), and $\vert\cdot\vert$ denotes Grassmann parity. \end{definition} In this work we only deal with bosonic systems and hence one can simply assume $\vert f \vert=\gh{f}\mod{2}$ for any homogeneous functions, form, vector field, etc. Of course, the framework extends to systems with fermions in a standard way.

 The standard simplest example of a $Q$ manifold is a shifted tangent bundle $T[1]X$ over a smooth manifold $X$.
 Its algebra of functions is just the algebra of differential forms on $X$.
 Under this identification the de Rham differential corresponds to a homological vector field $\dx$ on $T[1]X$.
 If $x^\mu$ are local coordinates on $X$ and $\theta^\mu$ the associated coordinates on the fibers, $\dx\equiv \theta^{\mu}\frac{\partial}{\partial x^{\mu}}$.